powsybl/powsybl.github.io/pages/documentation/simulation/timedomain/dynawo/index.md

 - EventQuadripoleDisconnection
 - EventSetPointBoolean

-To go further, you should read the [Dynamic Models DSL](event-models-dsl.md) reference page.
+To go further, you should read the [Event Models DSL](event-models-dsl.md) reference page.

 ## Curves DSL
 The curves domain specific language allow an user to configure the curves Dynawo will export at the end of the simulation.
 This DSL defines the `curve` and the `curves` keywords.